 Glass Transition Temperature (Tg) is the temperature at which the object will turn into a viscous liquid or have a rubber consistency.

 The short answer is no. There are some commercial resins that allow for short-term skin contact but none are food-safe.
-While there are food-safe epoxies, these are only safe if they are mixed and cured correctly, and they are not recommended for long-term storage due to leeching.
+While food-safe epoxies exist, they are only safe if mixed and cured correctly They are not recommended for long-term storage due to leeching.

 Your best bet is to create a silicone mold from your print, use ceramic resin to cast metal, or sand cast using a wax resin.

-The resin can absolutely be left in the vat provided the lid is on.
+The resin can absolutely be left in the vat provided the acrylic cover is on.
 If the printer is enclosed and not subject to sunlight then this can be indefinite.